kleinfreund/reverse-iterable-map/README.md

 * [`Array.from()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from)
 * [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator)

 **However**, only the iteration in one direction is considered by the [specification](https://www.ecma-international.org/ecma-262/6.0/#sec-iteration) at the time.
 This means that we only get forward-iteration by default.
+There is a draft for a proposal to add a `ReverseIterable` interface to the specification: [“The ReverseIterable Interface” by Lee Byron](https://github.com/leebyron/ecmascript-reverse-iterable).

 Now, with the iteration protocols, we could redefine the iteration behavior for our purpose and make an object backwards-iterable.
 At the same time, this means losing the ability to iterate forwards.